 A data strategy roadmap is a plan that outlines the implementation process for how an organization will effectively manage, analyze, and utilize data to achieve its business goals.
 It includes objectives, necessary resources, and a timeline.

-A data strategy roadmap helps organizations align data initiatives with business objectives, track progress, measure success, and allocate resources effectively.
+The roadmap helps organizations align data initiatives with business objectives, track progress, measure success, and allocate resources effectively.
 It also helps to ensure that all necessary people and departments are involved—and it serves as a tool for meeting milestones and staying organized.
-By following a data strategy roadmap, organizations can use data to drive business growth and make decisions more effectively.
+By following a data strategy roadmap, organizations can use data to drive business growth and optimize their decision making on all fronts.

 When Should You Build a Data Strategy Roadmap?

-A data strategy roadmap should be developed whenever an organization is working on its data strategy—whether it’s at the start of a data initiative, as part of a broader business strategy, or at any other time when the organization is looking to optimize its use of data.
+A data strategy roadmap should be developed in conjunction with the data strategy.
+This could be at start of a data initiative, as part of a broader business strategy, or at any other time when the organization is looking to optimize its use of data.

 There are several situations where building a data strategy roadmap may be particularly beneficial.
 For example: